 Casual clothes are fine.
 We don’t wear suits, so dress in whatever you’ll feel comfortable in.
 People visiting for a baptism or thanksgiving services often dress up a little, but that’s really up to you.

-No, but if you have your own it can be useful to have it with you.
+No, but if you have your own it would be useful to have it with you.
 Bible readings are projected on the screen as they are read.
-There are Bibles available to your left just after you go through the door to the area where the service is held.
-There’s no need to pick one up if you’d rather just listen.
+Unfortunately, due to COVID-19 we won’t be able to make Bibles available for hygiene reasons.

 Some pointers for finding things in the Bible: the contents page lists the books of the Bible (e.g. Genesis, Mark or 1 Corinthians) and the page number.
 Bible references follow the pattern: book chapter:verse (e.g. John 3:16).
 Chapters have large numbers and verse numbers are small and in between the sentences and words.

 One of the great things about church is that people who don’t normally fit together do.
 We’re a family.
 So whoever you are, we want you to know that our church is a place you can belong, even if you feel like you’re different.
 Sometimes it can just take a little while to feel at home!

 The toilets are accessed from the foyer.
 They are to your left as you walk in the building.

 The quiet room is a room which is separate to, but attached to the auditorium.
 It is available for you to sit in while you calm, change or feed a child and yet remain part of the service.
 It can be entered off the foyer – to the left as you enter the building, or right as you exit the auditorium.
 If your kids are a little noisy, don’t worry about it!
 Stay with them in the service as long as you feel comfortable.